Derrick Rose: Minnesota Timberwolves (2018–2019)

-On July 4, 2018, Rose re-signed with the Timberwolves for the 2018–19 season.
-On October 31, in his first start of the season, Rose scored a career-high 50 points in a 128–125 win over the Utah Jazz, securing the victory with a block on Utah's final shot as time expired.
-On December 26, he had 24 points and eight assists and received MVP chants in a 119–94 win over the Bulls in Chicago.
-It was just his second career game in the United Center against his former team.
-On January 15 against the Philadelphia 76ers, Rose reached 10,000 career points.
+On November 8, Rose recorded 31 points in a 114–110 loss to the Los Angeles Lakers, hitting a career-best 7 three pointers from 9 attempts.
+On December 26, he had 24 points and eight assists and again received MVP chants in a 119–94 win over the Bulls in Chicago.
+It was only his second career game in the United Center against his former team.
+On January 15, 2019, against the Philadelphia 76ers, Rose reached 10,000 career points.
 On January 20, he scored 29 of his 31 points in the second half and hit an 18-footer with 0.6 seconds left to give the Timberwolves a 116–114 victory over the Phoenix Suns.
 Right ankle trouble saw Rose miss 11 of 19 games spanning late December to late January.
 He missed an additional three games in early February.
 On March 21, he was ruled out for the rest of the season with a right elbow injury.
+Rose ended the season with 18.0 points and 4.3 assists per game, with a career-high 37% field goal percentage for three pointers.
+However, the Timberwolves missed the playoffs, as they ended the season with a 36–46 record, enough only for the 11th spot in the Western Conference.

 Detroit Pistons (2019–2021)

-On July 7, 2019, Rose signed with the Detroit Pistons.
-On October 23, he made his debut for the Pistons, logging 18 points, three rebounds, and nine assists in a 119–110 win over the Indiana Pacers.